 Tulum sounds like it should be the answer to a Jeopardy question, “What is Mexico’s trendiest resort?”
-Tulum is a region in Mexico, 120 km south of Cancun, known as the Riviera Maya, a stretch of coast that includes beaches, jungles, and Mayan ruins.
+Located 120 km south of Cancun, the Riviera Maya is a stretch of coast that includes beaches, jungles, and Mayan ruins.
 Tulum is the ultimate spot for those seeking an easy, cost-effective trip to Mexico but would rather die than be seen at some theme park all-inclusive.

-Tulum is off the grid, eco-friendly, with a cohesive, slightly manufactured look, meaning, hotels are running on generators, toilet paper goes in the trash, not the toilet, and every resort seems to be channelling similar styles.
-It’s fine, but honestly, I could be anywhere in the world, it’s not giving me that Mexican vibe, which is okay?
+It’s fine.
+Honestly, I could be anywhere in the world.
+I’m not feeling that true Mexican vibe, which is okay?
 Forget about cheap Coronas and Tequilla, WAIT, don’t they make this stuff in Mexico?
-They have you by the balls, the price is the price; thankfully, there’s always happy hour, load up!
+They have you by the balls, and the price is the price.
+Thankfully, there’s always happy hour, load up!

-A quick drive into Tulum town centre will definitely find you better value.
-We ate twice at LA HOJA VERDE which serves vegetarian/vegan food, it was shockingly good, especially washed down with some yummy margaritas, now we’re talking!
+A quick drive into the town centre of Tulum will definitely find you better value.
+We ate twice at LA HOJA VERDE, which serves up flavourful vegetarian/vegan food.
+Especially good washed down with some yummy margaritas.
+Now we’re talking!

 For something entirely different, why not check out the ruins?
-The MAYAN RUINS are approximately a 45-minute bike ride give or take a few minutes depending on where you’re staying.
-This 13th-century, walled Mayan archaeological site at Tulum National Park has beautiful views overlooking the sea, it’s a quick visit, 80 pesos entry and expect to spend an hour or so.
+The MAYAN RUINS are approximately a 45-minute bike ride, give or take a few minutes, depending on where you’re staying.
+This 13th-century Mayan archaeological site at Tulum National Park has beautiful views overlooking the sea.
+Honestly, It’s a quick visit, 80 pesos entry, and expect to spend an hour or so.
 Easy!

-Tulum, you’re gorgeous, I loved the great weather, your beach and the plethora of options you offer the traveller.
-Whatever you do, don’t lose your identity, I craved a little culture which has somehow gotten lost in the shuffle.
+Tulum, you’re gorgeous.
+I loved the great weather, your beach and the plethora of options you offer the traveller.
+But, whatever you do, please don’t lose your identity.
+I craved some Mexican culture that has somehow gotten lost in the shuffle.
 Stay true to yourself.